Vehicle maintenance, safety and security

 If you have a flat tyre, stop as soon as it is safe to do so.
 Only change the tyre if you can do so without putting yourself or others at risk – otherwise call a breakdown service.

-Tyre pressures.
 Check weekly.
 Do this before your journey, when tyres are cold.
 Warm or hot tyres may give a misleading reading.

 Your brakes and steering will be adversely affected by under-inflated or over-inflated tyres.
 Excessive or uneven tyre wear may be caused by faults in the braking or suspensions systems, or wheels which are out of alignment.
 Have these faults corrected as soon as possible.

-Spacesaver tyres, often referred to as ‘get you home tyres’, are speed or distance rated.
+Often referred to as ‘get you home tyres’, are speed or distance rated.
 Advice on their use can be found on the tyre or in the vehicle handbook.

-Run flat tyres, which should only be used in conjunction with a tyre pressure monitoring system, enable vehicles to continue at reduced speeds for a limited distance following a puncture.
+Which should only be used in conjunction with a tyre pressure monitoring system, enable vehicles to continue at reduced speeds for a limited distance following a puncture.
 Advice on their use can be found in the vehicle handbook.

-Fluid levels.
 Check the fluid levels in your vehicle at least weekly.
 Low brake fluid may result in brake failure and a collision.
 Make sure you recognise the low fluid warning lights if your vehicle has them fitted.

-Before winter.
 Ensure that the battery is well maintained and that there are appropriate anti-freeze agents in your radiator and windscreen bottle.

-Other problems.
 If your vehicle:

 - pulls to one side when braking, it is most likely to be a brake fault or incorrectly inflated tyres - consult a garage or mechanic immediately